 Why Isn’t HIV in the U.S. Under Better Control?

 Even with PrEP, the state of the HIV epidemic in the United States is bleak.
-Although 86 percent of people with HIV in the United States have been diagnosed, only 40 percent are in care.
+Although 86 percent of people with HIV in the United States have been diagnosed, .
 Even more shocking is that less than one-third are virally suppressed.
 When someone with HIV has an undetectable viral load, their chances of passing along the disease are drastically reduced.